General information about the courses:

 This player needs on-court experience, with an emphasis on play.
 This player struggles to find an appropriate contact point, needs stroke development/lessons and is not yet familiar with basic positions for singles and doubles.

-This player is fairly consistent when hitting medium-paced shots, but is not comfortable with all strokes and lacks execution when trying for directional control, depth, pace or altering distance of shots.
-Most common doubles formation is one up, one back.
+This player is consistent when hitting medium pace shots, but is not comfortable with all strokes and lacks control when trying for directional intent, depth, or power.

 Potential limitations: consistency when applying or handling pace; difficulty handling shots “outside of their strike zone”; can be uncomfortable at the net.

-This player has achieved improved stroke dependability with directional control on moderate shots, but still lacks depth, variety and the ability to alter distance of shots.
-The effective use of lobs, overheads, approach shots, and volleys is limited due to a lack of confidence.
-This player is more comfortable at the net, has improved court awareness, and is developing teamwork in doubles.
+This player has achieved improved stroke dependability with directional control on moderate shots, but still lacks depth and variety.
+This player exhibits more aggressive net play, has improved court coverage, and is developing teamwork in doubles.